GloriEvo/GloriEvo/README.md

 Usually AFK, offtab, or napping on my desk.
 Whisper to int and I'll try to respond when I can!

-I don't usually have C+H in my pony names, but cuddling is always welcome and encouraged!
+I don't put C+H in my pony names, but cuddling is always welcome and encouraged!

 Taking inspo from my ponies is always fine; fully copying my ponies is reserved for friends.